 What you will learn at CQUniversity

 You will spend your final 1.5 years at CQUniversity exploring advanced technologies that allow you to transition to other roles within the industry and advance your career.
-You have the flexibility to do this full-time on campus at CQUniversity Cairns, or study online in your home country while working in the industry and gaining experience.
+You have the flexibility to do this full-time on campus at CQUniversity Rockhampton, or study online in your home country while working in the industry and gaining experience.

 You will be introduced to advanced technologies like drones, renewable energy and lower emissions that will shape the aviation industry in the future.
 You will gain the skills to work on current and future aircrafts and increase your readiness to excel in managerial roles.